FenderLang/Flux/Readme.md

 ```

 ## How to set Lexer Rules
-Now that you have `Lexer` we can use that to now set up some BNF rules
+Now that you have `Lexer` we can use that to now set up some token culling rules

-Here is an example of what our BNF looks like
+Here is an example of what our Token culling rules look like
 ```
 root ::= NumberList
 sep ::= " "